Soul-Burn/fluid-connection-indicators/README.md

 * Red - When pickup or drop position is obstructed or an open space not served by an inserter/drill
 * Yellow/nothing - Connected to a relevant entity or an open space served by another inserter/drill

+# Settings

+* Enable indicators on fluid connection entities
+* Enable indicators on inserters and mining drills